creationix/uscript/uscript-vm.md

 ## Function Calls

-- CALL(pc) - Jump to a new place in the code and return when done.
+- CALL(pc, base, nargs) - Jump to a new place in the code and return when done.
-- RETURN(value) - Unwind the callstack and return to the caller storing a value in the return value register.
+  Base is the slot index to the first arg, nargs is the number of args.
+The return value will go into base + nargs.

-Since all modules share the same value stack for local variables, arguments are passed by convention by having them at the top of the stack.
+- RETURN(slot) - Unwind the callstack and return to the caller.
+The value in slot is copied to the caller's return slot.